r-portas/sandbox/2025-09-14-mdx-blog/README.md

 - [`src/app/[slug]/page.tsx`](./src/app/[slug]/page.tsx): The individual blog post page that renders the MDX content.
 - [`src/app/lib/posts.ts`](./src/app/lib/posts.ts): Contains functions to read and parse MDX files, extract front matter, and validate it using Zod.

+### Using `next-mdx-remote-client`

+The key functions from `next-mdx-remote-client` are:

+- `getFrontmatter`: Parses the YAML frontmatter
+- `MDXRemote`: Renders the MDX content

+The rest is handled by the built-in `fs/promises` and `path` modules, the key ones are:

+- `fs.promises.readFile` for reading the raw MDX file
+- `fs.promises.readdir` for listing all files in the posts directory
+- `fs.promises.stat` for reading file metadata (like last modified date)
+- `path.join` for constructing file paths

+See [`src/app/lib/posts.ts`](./src/app/lib/posts.ts) for the full implementation.

 ## Appendix

 ### Choosing a library